 If you have a Bible, and I hope you do, I’m going to invite you to open with me to 1 Timothy 6.
 Pull out those notes you received in your worship guide when you came in.
 We all have blind spots, right?
-Areas of our lives where we think we’re right, but in reality, we’re deceived.
+These areas of our lives where we think we’re right, but in reality, we’re deceived.
 It’s a simple picture, illustrated when you’re driving.
 When you look in the mirror, it seems fine to change lanes and to begin to move over into the other lane, not knowing there is a car right next to you.
 They start to honk, you jerk back over into your lane and you wonder, “How could I miss something so obvious?
 They were right night next to me.
 I didn’t see them.”
-Blind spot.
+That is a blind spot.

-Last week, we talked about one of the most glaring blind spots in American Christian history: slavery.
-Christians in the South gathering together for worship every Sunday, singing and studying the Bible, all the while using and abusing men, women and children as property, as slaves.
-They actually thought they were generous to give slaves an extra chicken at Christmas, Thanksgiving.
+Last week, we talked about one of the most glaring blind spots in Western Christian history: slavery.
+Christians were gathering together for worship every Sunday, singing and studying the Bible, all the while using and abusing men, women and children as property, as slaves.
+They actually thought they were generous to give slaves an extra chicken at Christmas and Thanksgiving.
 It’s scary to realize that good intentions, regular worship, even a weekly study of the Bible, don’t all together prevent blindness in us.
 There’s something in our sinful nature that instinctively chooses to see what we want to see and to ignore what we want to ignore, oftentimes until it’s too late.

 Blind spots are easy to see in hindsight but very difficult to see in the present.
 So, we thought about slavery last week, and we thought about how our brothers and sisters who have gone before us in communities like this totally missed it.
 Their example beckons us, I think, to ask the question, “Are there blind spots, then, in our lives today?
 Are there areas where God’s Word is clear, but we’re missing it?”
 I think there are.

 Open your eyes.
-This is not something new that we’re talking about this morning, but this is where 1 Timothy 6, I believe, shines a spotlight on a blind spot in our lives, in our church, and in our culture, that we’re prone to forget is there.
+This is not something new that we’re talking about, but this is where 1 Timothy 6, I believe, shines a spotlight on a blind spot in our lives, in our church, and in our culture, that we’re prone to forget is there.
 Open your eyes and see the urgent spiritual need in the world.

-6.8 billion people in the world.
-Most liberal estimates, putting the world at about one-third Christian, people in many cases who claim to be Christian more as a social or political identification, but even if we assumed all of those people were actually followers of Christ, that would leave over 4.5 billion people.
-4.5 billion people in the world at this moment who are without Christ and on a road that leads to an eternal hell.
-Nearly two billion of those have no access to this gospel right now that we sing and we celebrate this morning...urgent spiritual need.
+There are 6.8 billion people in the world.
+Most liberal estimates put the world at about one-third Christian, people in many cases who claim to be Christian more as a social or political identification, but even if we assumed all of those people were actually followers of Christ, that would leave over 4.5 billion people in the world at this moment who are without Christ and on a road that leads to an eternal hell.
+Nearly two billion of those have no access to this gospel right now that we sing and we celebrate.
+There is urgent spiritual need.

-Example?
+Here is an example.
 I was talking to a guy this last week who lives in Behar, India, home to the poorest of the poor and some of the least evangelized people on the planet.
-So desolate!
+It is so desolate!
 Physical suffering and massive spiritual poverty.
 Less than .01 percent evangelical.
-The death rate in this region in India is about 5,000 people per day, which means that every single day, about 4,950 plunge into an eternal hell.
+The death rate in this region in India is about 5,000 people per day which means that every single day, about 4,950 plunge into an eternal hell.
 Most of them have never heard the gospel.
 So, see the urgent spiritual need in the world.

 Feel, for a minute, the urgent spiritual need in the world, and see the urgent physical need in the world.
 Today, over a billion people live and die in desperate poverty on less than a dollar per day.
 Close to two billion others are living on less than two dollars per day.
 That’s nearly half the world, struggling to find food, water, shelter and medical care with the same amount of money you and I will spend on a fountain drink for lunch.
 Over 20,000 children will die today of either starvation or preventable disease today.

-I wonder if followers of Christ a hundred years from now...if Christ hasn’t come back...if followers of Christ a hundred years from now will look back at Christians in America today and ask, “How could they live in such affluence while millions were dying of starvation?
-Many of whom had never even heard of Christ?
+I wonder, if Christ hasn’t come back yet, if followers of Christ a hundred years from now will look back at Christians in America today and ask, “How could they live in such affluence while millions were dying of starvation, many of whom had never even heard of Christ?
 How could they fill their churches with more things and more programs and more comforts for their own kids and their own churches while their brothers and sisters on the other side of the world were dying of malnourished bodies and deformed brains?
 How could they live like four billion didn’t even exist?
 What would have happened if they would have realized all that God had given them?
 What could they have been a part of in the world if they had truly, whole-heartedly, unashamedly, counter-culturally given their lives and their families and their possessions for the spread of the gospel and the glory of God in a world of urgent spiritual and physical need?”

 Oh, that’s where I want to be.
 That’s where I want to lead my family, and I want to be part of leading this church to experience the extravagant kingdom opportunity God has given us for His glory in the world, no matter what it costs us, and I want us to be there for two reasons.

-One, because I’m convinced by God’s Word that when we give extravagantly of our lives and when we give extravagantly of our possessions, we will not only lead other people to live spiritually and to live physically, but we will personally discover where true joy and delight are found.
-Joy and delight that will never, ever, ever end.
+One, because I’m convinced by God’s Word that when we give extravagantly of our lives and, when we give extravagantly of our possessions, we will not only lead other people to live spiritually and to live physically, but we will personally discover where true joy and delight are found.
+Joy and delight that will never end.
 The second reason I want us to experience this extravagant kingdom opportunity is because if we don’t give our lives extravagantly and give our possessions extravagantly for His glory in the world, then people will continue to die spiritually and die physically.
 If we don’t give extravagantly of our lives and our possessions, then we will personally find ourselves on a road a leads to ruin and destruction.
-Destruction that will never, ever, ever end.
-Let me show it to you in God’s Word...1 Timothy 6.
+Destruction that will never end.
+Let me show it to you in 1 Timothy 6.

 Now, here’s the deal.
-I start here with statistics, lifting your eyes to the world, because we need to realize, as we sit here looking at this Word here this morning, that the world doesn’t look like this, right?
+I start here with statistics, lifting your eyes to the world, because we need to realize, as we sit here looking at this Word here this morning, that the world doesn’t look like our church gathering.
 We need to be reminded of that.
-There’s more Christians sitting in this section right over here...this front section to my...there’s more Christians sitting in this section than there are in all of northern Yemen.
+There are more Christians sitting in this front section of our auditorium than there are in all of northern Yemen.
 We need to realize that when we see Yemen in the news this week, there’s more Christians right here than in all of northern Yemen.
-Eight million people in the northern part of Yemen; there’s more Christians right here.
+Eight million people are in the northern part of Yemen; there are more Christians right here.
 So, we need to realize what God has given us here.
-Physically, obviously, what God has given us, the reality that if what was happening around the world among children was happening in our community, every child in our community under 18 would be gone by Tuesday.
+The reality is that if what was happening around the world among children was happening in our community, every child in our community under 18 would be gone by Tuesday.
 So, we need to see the world, but even more important than that, we need to see the Word.
 We need to see the Word because we need to see how the Word fights materialism, not with statistics or with stories, but with the truth of Christ.
 This is key because statistics and stories, though they are helpful, statistics and stories will not change us.
 Christ alone will change us, and I pray that He will, from the inside out.

 Watch Your Hearts